freebsd/freebsd-quarterly/2018q3/00_REPORT.md

    - UNIX sockets now scale near linearly (previously maxed out at 3-4 threads)
    - The NUMA work has lead to a 20x-80x improvement in the scalability of page fault handling

 # Ports #

 ## KDE on FreeBSD ##

 Contact: Adriaan de Groot, <adridg@FreeBSD.org>
 Contact: Tobias C. Berner, <tcberner@FreeBSD.org>

 Link:	 [KDE FreeBSD](https://FreeBSD.kde.org/)

 KDE FreeBSD is responsible for the ports of the Plasma5 and KDE4 desktops, and all associated applications.
-Further we also manage the Qt4 and Qt5 ports, as well as cmake.
+Further we also manage the Qt4 and Qt5 ports, as well as CMake.

 We also care for the FreeBSD builders for KDE's upstream CI on build.kde.org.